What to Know Before You Go

 Will children receive pat-downs?

-Transportation Security Officers will work with parents to resolve any alarms at the checkpoint.
+TSA officers will work with parents to resolve any alarms at the checkpoint.
 TSA has modified screening procedures for children 12 and under that reduces the likelihood of a pat-down.